learn-co-curriculum/dsc-logistic-regression-in-scikit-learn/README.md

 ## Step 2: Define X and y

-Note that we first have to create our dummy variables, and then can use these to define X and y.
+Note that we first have to create our dummy variables, and then we can use these to define X and y.

 ```python